Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Evaluation

-To evaluate \flock's performance cost, we run our experiments on the following two streaming benchmarks: Yahoo Streaming Benchmark (YSB)~\cite{chintapalli2016benchmarking} is a simple advertisement application, and its job is to read various JSON events from Kafka and store a windowed count of relevant events per ad campaign into Redis.
-NEXMark Benchmark~\cite{tucker2008nexmark} is an evolution of the XMark benchmark for an online auction house.
-NEXMark presents a schema of three concrete tables, and a set of queries to run in a streaming sense.
-NEXMark attempts to provide a benchmark that is both extensive in its use of operators, and close to a real-world application by being grounded in a well-known problem.
-The original benchmark was adopted and extended by the Apache Foundation for their use in Beam~\cite{beam}, a system intended to provide a general API for a variety of streaming systems.
-To make things a bit more dynamic, they changed the size of the windows to be merely ten seconds, rather than the minutes and hours the original specification sets.
-They also added more queries~\cite{nexmark_bench}, for example, q1 - q8 are from original NEXMark queries, q0 and q9 - q13 are from Apache Beam\footnote{The NEXMark Query 13 is BOUNDED\_SIDE\_INPUT\_JOIN: Joins a stream to a bounded side input, modeling basic stream enrichment.}.
-We follow the Beam implementation, as it is the most widely adopted one.
+We evaluate Flock's performance using two streaming benchmarks: the Yahoo Streaming Benchmark (YSB)\cite{chintapalli2016benchmarking} and the NEXMark Benchmark\cite{tucker2008nexmark}.
+YSB is a simple advertisement application that reads JSON events from Kafka and stores a windowed count of relevant events per ad campaign in Redis.
+The NEXMark Benchmark, an evolution of the XMark benchmark for an online auction house, presents a schema with three concrete tables and a set of queries to execute in a streaming context.
+NEXMark aims to provide a benchmark that extensively utilizes operators while closely resembling a real-world application based on a well-known problem.
+The Apache Foundation adopted and extended the original NEXMark benchmark for use in Beam~\cite{beam}, a system designed to provide a general API for various streaming systems.
+To introduce more dynamism, they reduced the window sizes to ten seconds, in contrast to the minutes and hours specified in the original benchmark.
+Additionally, they incorporated more queries~\cite{nexmark_bench}, including N1 - N8 from the original NEXMark queries and N0 and N9 - N13 from Apache Beam.
+We follow the widely adopted Beam implementation.